brunch/brunch-guide/content/en/chapter10-web-server.md

 02 Mar 12:45:04 - info: compiled 3 files into 3 files, copied index.html in 269ms
 ```

 Notice the custom server info in there.
 Try loading `http://localhost:3333/` in your browser now: it works!
-In order to test this more thoroughly, let's adjust our `application.js` to use the server's API:
+In order to test this more thoroughly, let’s adjust our `application.js` to use the server’s API:

 ```javascript
 "use strict";